Scout Active Support: B-P Guild: 1947–1976

 Forty years after the first Scout camp on Brownsea Island in 1907, the International Scout Conference held in France in August 1947 recommended the creation of associations for Old Scouts by each national Scout associations with a target for this to be achieved by the following year when the 40th anniversary of the official start of the movement (as considered at the time) was to be celebrated.
 Three months later in November, a British Old Scouts Conference was held at Gilwell Park which planned out the creation of the new organisation, with a membership made up of old Scouts at group and district level and distinct and separate from the training sections within the Boy Scouts at the time.
 The new B-P Guild of Old Scouts was launched in June 1948.

 Five years later in October 1953, a review was made of the organisation as the Guild was not as involved with the Boy Scouts Association as originally hoped which led to the guild being split into its own separate organisation with their own constitution, elected council and committee.
 As part of the split, £1,000 was gifted by the Boy Scouts to the new Guild which was repaid two years later.
 The Scouts and the new Guild would share each others publications, liaise at all levels, share responsibility for recruiting within the Scouts and their leaders.
-The Scouts would urge all former Scouts to join the guild and in return each Guild branch would perform services to local Scouts as much as thy were able.
+The Scouts would urge all former Scouts to join the guild and in return each Guild branch would perform services to local Scouts as much as they were able.
 It coincided with the creation of the International Scout and Guide Fellowship, of which the Guild was a founder member adopting their badge in June 1957.

 The Guild was renamed the B-P Scout Guild in May 1955 as it moved to admit members who had not been Scouts which was achieved in June 1958.
 At this time, the Guild were also given their own camp site at Gilwell Park, Ferryman field, and built their own chalet on the site which stood from 1961 to 1995.

 As they were not a part of the association at the time, the B-P Scout Guild were not subject to any changes as a result of The Chief Scout's Advance Party Report, although a Scout Supporters Association was recommended to be established in every district that would include all adults involved with Scouting in that area and which would include guild members.
 This recommendation was approved in principle but would require further research.
 The guild would re-join the newly renamed Scout Association in April 1971.